-Modern landfills are very carefully managed to make sure they are environmentally friendly and are good neighbours to the land owners next door.
+Modern landfills are carefully managed to make sure they are environmentally friendly and are good neighbours to the land owners next door.
 This includes assessing all the environmental impacts.
 Here are some of them:

 Landfills use heavy machinery to transport and compact the rubbish.